WanHsuanLin/OLSQ2/README.md

 Many quantum computers have constraints on the connections between qubits.
 However, a quantum program may not conform to these constraints.
-Thus, it is necessary to perform 'layout synthesis for quantum computing', LSQC, which transforms quantum programs prior to execution so that the connectivity issues are resolved.
+Thus, it is necessary to perform 'quantum layout synthesis', QLS, which transforms quantum programs prior to execution so that the connectivity issues are resolved.

-OLSQ2 can solve LSQC optimally with respect to depth and number of SWAP gates.
+OLSQ2 can solve QLS optimally with respect to depth and number of SWAP gates.
 There is also a transition-based mode (TB) to speed it up with little loss of optimality.

 For more details on the theory and the experiments, please refer to [the paper]().